Salty, sour and scrumptious. Make a jar of this piccalilli to perk up a picnic or snazz up a Scotch egg.

-Drain the vegetables, rinse well and add to the simmering vinegar, cook over a low heat for 20-25 minutes or until the vegetables are tender.
+Drain the vegetables and rinse well under running water for 3-5 minutes.
+Add to the simmering vinegar, cook over a low heat for 20-25 minutes or until the vegetables are tender.
 Add the sugar and continue to simmer for a further 1-2 minutes.

 Mix 2 tbsp of cornflour with a little water and blend into the hot vegetables.
 Bring back to the boil and cook for a further minute, the mixture should be glossy and thick.
 Add the remaining cornflour in the same way if necessary.